Zscaler Inc. (ZS) ticks all the boxes for top investors with its surprise performance of 9.15% last month. - News Daemon

 Technical Analysis of Zscaler Inc. (ZS)

-The latest stats from [Zscaler Inc., ZS] show that its last 5-days average volume of 2.1 million was inferior to 2.54 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 19.88%.
-Additionally, its Average True Range was 6.48.
+Zscaler Inc. (NASDAQ: ZS) saw its 5-day average volume 1.71 million, a negative change from its year-to-date volume of 2.47 million.
+As of the previous 9 days, the stock’s Stochastic %D was 30.65%.
+Additionally, its Average True Range was 6.06.

 Zscaler Inc. (NASDAQ: ZS) Key Stats